Copium (album)

-Counting Other Peoples Money is the fifth studio solo album released by rapper Keak da Sneak.
+Copium is the fifth studio solo album released by rapper Keak da Sneak.
 It was released on September 23, 2003, for Moe Doe Entertainment and produced by E-A-Ski, Rick Rock, DJ Epik, D-Dre, Goldfingaz and CMT.
 The album peaked at No. 87 on the Billboard Top R&B/Hip-Hop Albums chart, No. 37 on the Top Heatseekers chart and No. 38 on the Top Independent Albums chart.